 Students largely echoed that sentiment, citing the pandemic and social justice struggles as challenging, yet shaping their educational and personal development for the better.

 “Thank you so much to the faculty and staff, my friends, family and classmates for all the support,” Higgins Durand, PA-C, said.
 “I not only grew in medicine, but grew into myself.”

 After an invocation, Marianne Green, MD, the Raymond H. Curry, MD, Professor of Medical Education and vice dean for Education, spoke about the growing importance of physician assistants in medicine, citing a dramatic increase in physician assistants at Northwestern Memorial Hospital over the past decade.

-“What’s critically obvious is that the hierarchy in healthcare is flattening,” said Green, who is also co-director of the Center for Medical Education in Data Science and Digital Health at the Institute for Augmented Intelligence in Medicine and a professor of Medicine in the Division of General Internal Medicine and Geriatrics.
+“What’s critically obvious is that the hierarchy in healthcare is flattening,” said Green, who is also co-director of the Center for Medical Education in Data Science and Digital Health at the Institute for Artificial Intelligence in Medicine and a professor of Medicine in the Division of General Internal Medicine and Geriatrics.
 “Every voice and every skillset that brings its diverse skills and perspective to the table is critically important as we transform the healthcare system.”

 Howard Straker, PhD, MPH, PA-C, the PA/MPH program director and assistant professor at The George Washington University, delivered the commencement address, saying the Class of 2021 had experienced a turbulent education but those tests would serve them well in practice.

 “You rapidly learned telemedicine, you had to change rotations and you had to incorporate new information into your decision-making,” Straker said.
 “Dealing with elements of uncertainty, you demonstrated perseverance and adaptability.”